November 16, 2021

 (c) 11/14/2021

-The Star is undeniable beauty
+The Star is undeniable—

-and is surrounded by lesser orbs,
+surrounded by lesser orbs,

-by flowers, birds, even glossy-backed beetles,
+by flowers, birds,

-and fuzzy bees.
+and bees.

-preferring neither one or the other.
+Neither one outweighing the other.

-I was a star once, up on stage
+I was a star once, up on stage.

-and in one hand I held a pitcher of fear and anxiety
+In one hand I held a pitcher

-and leaned forward to hold back the nausea
+leaned forward to hold back the nausea—

-For a moment I was bright and beautiful.
+For a moment I was bright.

-Somedays the bucket of fear weighs more
+Somedays the bucket of fear

 than my meagre gratitude can balance.

-eating away the resolve to love myself.
+to love myself.

 Other days, I shine.